evbernardes/Origami_Patterns/README.md

 ## Output:
 Creates the pattern.
 To simplify editing, ungrouping it you get three distinct groups of objects: the mountain creases, the valley creases and enclosure.
 These groups can also be divided into smaller groups.
-Magic ball example:
+Waterbomb example:

 ```
 magic-ball